 |Common Blue Distribution|

 The Holly Blue had an average year in the county but the fact that this butterfly embraces urban environments as well as rural meant it also added a much welcome dash of colour during daily health walks in lockdown.
 The sites with the highest numbers were Abington Park, Eastfield Park in Northampton and Twywell Hills and Dales with good numbers also being seen in private gardens in Brackley, Cogenhoe and Kettering too.
-The first of the year was seen on the 3rd of April in Flore and the last of the year was seen on the 4th of September in the Westone Estate in Northampton.
+The first of the year was seen on the 3rd of April in Flore and the last of the year was seen on the 4th of September in the 20th of September in Kings Sutton.

 |Holly Blue Distribution|